daniele-salvagni/dan.salvagni.io/src/content/2018-07-24-Unfair-Gamers.md

 date: 2018-07-24
 author: Daniele Salvagni
 collection: blog
-excerpt: Unfair-Gamers was as a gaming, modding and ethical online-game-hacking community.
+preview: Unfair-Gamers was as a gaming, modding and ethical online-game-hacking community.
 The main reason the community started was to learn and share the knowledge needed to create such tools, for us there was a more interesting game inside the game; a game made of learning, experimentation, reverse engineering and creation.
-layout: article.hbs
 draft: false
 issue: 2
 ---